 What is Ashtanga yoga?

 Ashtanga yoga is a structured and dynamic type of yoga, practiced by thousands of people around the world, and follows a set sequence of poses.
 One of the beautiful things about Ashtanga yoga is that it is practiced in the same way across the globe, making it truly universal.

 Ashtanga yoga is also referred to as Ashtanga vinyasa yoga and it is a dynamic and physically demanding yoga practice.
 We use the breath to guide us as we flow from pose to pose in the sun salutations and we then stay in each of the Ashtanga yoga poses for five breaths at a time.

-Ashtanga Yoga translates to 8 limbed yoga as taught by the great sage Patanjali.
+If I were to define ashtanga yoga in terms of traditional yoga teachings, think that it translates to 8-limbed yoga as taught by the great sage Patanjali.
 And yet, when we refer to the physical practice of Ashtanga yoga we refer to the practice taught by Sri T Krishnamacharya to Sri K. Pattabhi Jois who then made Ashtanga yoga popular around the world.

 I still remember my first Ashtanga yoga class.
 It was a one-hour beginner class and I had no idea what to expect!
 I still remember the moment.
 It was like a spark.
 Flowing through all the postures, as a clumsy beginner with hardly any control of the breath, I caught myself loving what I was doing.

 And that was the moment.

 I had found a practice that was physically demanding and that had me focusing on my breath, my pose, and where I was meant to be looking and with that, I had no room for external thoughts.
 As if the outside world was even further away and I got to take a break from my problems all whilst moving through physically demanding yoga poses!